A posteriori error estimates for a bang-bang optimal control problem: Introduction

 In the present manuscript, we consider the variational discretization \cite{MR2122182} to approximate the optimal control problem \eqref{def:opt_cont_prob}.
 In particular, we use piecewise linear functions to approximate the solution of the state and adjoint equations whereas the admissible control set is not discretized.
 To perform the analysis, we follow \cite{MR2891922} and do not consider a Tikhonov regularization.
 This approach allows us to circumvent the necessity of choosing a suitable regularization parameter for each mesh, cf. \cite{MR3385653}.
 Within this framework, we devise a residual--based a posteriori error estimator that is formed by only two contributions that are related to the discretization of the state and adjoint equations.
 In two- and three-dimensional convex polygonal/polyhedral domains, we prove efficiency estimates; reliability properties of the a posteriori error estimator are studied as well.
 More precisely, we prove that the corresponding local error indicators associated to the discretization of the state and adjoint equations are \emph{locally efficient}; see Theorem \ref{thm:efficiency_est_ocp}.
-We recall that reliability estimates are sufficient to obtain a numerical solution with an accuracy below a prescribed tolerance, whereas efficiency estimates are of importance since they ensure that the mesh is correctly refined, so that one obtains a numerical solution with a prescribed tolerance using a (nearly) minimal number of degrees of freedom \cite{MR3059294}.
+We recall that reliability estimates are sufficient to obtain a numerical solution within a prescribed tolerance, whereas efficiency estimates are important as they ensure that the mesh is correctly refined, providing a numerical solution using a (nearly) minimal number of degrees of freedom \cite{MR3059294}.
 Based on the proposed a posteriori error estimator, we design a simple adaptive loop that delivers optimal experimental rates of convergence for all the involved individual contributions of the corresponding error.
 In particular, the aforementioned loop delivers quadratic rates of convergence for the approximation error associated to all the optimal variables.
 In addition, and in contrast to \cite[Section 5.2]{MR3385653}, the error indicator that we consider for the adjoint variable in the $L^{\infty}(\Omega)$--norm allows for unbounded forcing terms.
-This is of importance since, as it can be observed from \eqref{eq:discrete_adj_eq}, the discrete adjoint equation has $\bar{y}_{\ell}(\bar{\mathfrak{u}}_{\ell}) - y_\Omega$ as a forcing term and, in general, the latter term does not necessarily belong to $L^{\infty}(\Omega)$.
+This is of importance since, as observed from \eqref{eq:discrete_adj_eq}, the discrete adjoint equation has $\bar{y}_{\ell} - y_\Omega$ as a forcing term and, in general, the latter does not necessarily belong to $L^{\infty}(\Omega)$.

 The rest of the manuscript is organized as follows.
 The remaining of this section is devoted to introduce the notation that we will use throughout the manuscript.
 In section \ref{sec:ocp} we present a weak formulation for the optimal control problem under consideration and introduce a finite element discretization scheme.
 The main part of the paper is section \ref{sec:a_post}, where we design an a posteriori error estimator for the proposed approximation scheme and analyze reliability and efficiency properties.
 Finally, in section \ref{sec:num_ex}, we present a series of two-dimensional numerical examples that illustrate the theory and reveal a competitive performance of the devised AFEMs.